roman-milk/roman-milk.github.io/andi.md

  "Ralph should be here any time now."

  By then I didn't care and I had my legs wrapped tight around Mike.
 Ralph arrived just before Mike spilled his cum in me and when Mike pulled out Ralph pushed right in.
 After that it was one after the other, two at a time and three at a time until none of the three could get it up again.
-As Mike and Ralph dressed (I was staying the night) Ralph asked me: Report_Story #4
+As Mike and Ralph dressed (I was staying the night) Ralph asked me: